top of page

 Pre-Islamic Meccans worshiped Allah alongside a host of lesser “gods” and those whom they called the “daughters of Allah.”
 But this was still only a TITLE and not a proper name.

 According to Gerhard Bowering, in his work, “God and his Attributes,” “Encyclopedia of the Qur'an,” edition, by Jane Dammen McAuliffe, Muhammad’s father’s name was “ ‘Abd-Allah,” meaning “The slave of Allah.”
-Again, “Allah” being and refering to a TITLE.
+Again, “Allah” being and referring to a TITLE.

 THE LUNAR DEITY ALLAH

 “Hubal” is believed to have originated from the Levant or Mesopotamia regions.
-Historian Philip K. Hitti theorizes that “Hubal’s” name may have been derived from an Aramaic term (pre Muhammad) for “spirit.”
+Historian Philip K. Hitti theorizes that “Hubal’s” name may have been derived from an Aramaic term (pre-Muhammad) for “spirit.”

 Robert Morey’s book, “The Moon-god Allah in the Archeology of the Middle East,” claims that “Al-‘Uzzá” is identical in origin to “Hubal,” whom he asserts to be a “lunar deity.”